sv1sage/SASE/HPE-Aruba-Networking/atmos-connector/deployment/README.md

 🔥 COMMIT CHANGES 🔥

-## TASK 3: Create a Virtual Machine for the Atmos Connector on Proxmox Virtual Environment:
+## TASK 3: Create a Virtual Machine for the Atmos Connector on Proxmox Virtual Environment

 `ssh`as `root` to your Proxmox Virtual Environment instance and run following commands: